graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 -----------------
 ```

-***Refactoring***
+##Fast Refactoring

 So now we are set for refactoring - this script has two parts, first we are going to gather some statistics about the child nodes, second we'll refactor using the property value as a parameter for doing an index-based match for both parent and nodes.
 Batching makes the commits managable and fast.

-We are matching all the children to a single category parent node constrained by the indexed results.
+The key aspect here is that we are matching all the children to a ***single category parent node*** with all matched nodes constrained by the indexed results.

+This produces the smallest cartesian possible, and is quite fast due to the single parent.

 I did fairly extensive testing and found that this method is much faster compared to joining children to several parents at once - i.e. using batching but not constraining the batches to single index value.